lukelarsen/assemble-tables/README.md

 ```

 ##### $table--responsive
 - Turn on/off responsive tables for your application.
-If set to true you can use the class .nav--responsive.
+If set to true you can use the class .table--responsive.
 - Default: false;
 - Type: Boolean
 ```css